 Are Largemouth Bass Edible?

-Yes, are largemouth bass edible and safe to consume, though most anglers prefer smallmouth for their superior taste and texture.
+Yes, largemouth bass are edible and safe to consume, though most anglers prefer smallmouth for their superior taste and texture.
 Largemouth from clean, cold water can taste quite good when properly prepared.
 The key is selecting younger fish from quality water sources.

 Why Don't People Eat Largemouth Bass?